IamKevjn/IamKevjn/README.md

-:bowtie: Hi there!
+:bowtie: # Hi there !<br/>
-IamKevjn and I'm currently starting web development from scratch.
+**IamKevjn** and I'm currently starting _web development_ from scratch.

-I started with HTML/CSS where I hardly try to format a possible upcoming personal website.
+:book: I started with _HTML/CSS_ where I hardly try to format a possible upcoming personal website.

-:cold_sweat: To be a minimum autonomous I would like to learn front-end (HTML, CSS and Javascript) and back-end (PHP, Python and SQL) languages.
+:cold_sweat: To be a minimum autonomous I would like to learn *front-end* and *back-end* languages.